 The Waste Reduction and Recycling Program serves all academic and athletic areas, student housing and dining, faculty and staff housing, the Stanford hospitals, Stanford Linear Accelerator Center, and construction sites.
-The program has increased Stanford's diversion rate (waste diverted from landfill, as a percentage of total waste) from 30% in 1994 to more than 64% in 2008, and we are aiming for 75% and beyond towards a zero-waste goal.
+The program has increased Stanford's diversion rate (waste diverted from landfill, as a percentage of total waste) from 30% in 1994 to more than 65% in 2009, as we aim for 75% diversion and beyond towards an ultimate zero-waste goal.